Age of Reptiles (comics): The Journey

 The Journey was published in 2009–10.
 It tells the sprawling migration of a herd of dinosaurs.

 The story begins with a sweeping depiction of the North American Cretaceous forest.
-A massive herd composed of a large number of different species—sauropods, ankylosaurs, hadrosaurs, ceratopsians, ornithomimids and more—are preparing to embark on the annual migration journey.
+A massive herd composed of a large number of different dinosaur species, Alamosaurus, Ankylosaurus, Edmontosaurus, Triceratops, Ornithomimus and more—are preparing to embark on the annual migration journey.
 Their trail is stalked by predators, with an early example being a trio of raptors who descend upon the corpse of an old, sick hadrosaur which was unable to embark on the journey.
 As they head into a forest, a baby Triceratops spies a piece of fruit.
-Its parent calls out a warning, almost too late, as a tyrannosaur burst from the woods and attacks it.
+Its parent calls out a warning, almost too late, as a Tyrannosaurus burst from the woods and attacks it.
 The baby races back towards the heard, narrowly avoiding the jaws of the tyrannosaur, as the parent rushes to the rescue, crashing into the carnivore.
 The baby makes it to the safety of the herd, which closes ranks in the face of the marauding predator.
-Rather than trying to find a gap in the herd, or risk an attack on a healthy adult Triceratops, the tyrannosaur decides to withdraw and wait for a better opportunity.
+Rather than trying to find a gap in the herd, or risk an attack on a healthy adult Triceratops, the Tyrannosaurus decides to withdraw and wait for a better opportunity.

 The baby Triceratops happily greets its parent, which gives the dinosaur equivalent of scolding it for wandering off and putting itself in so much danger, and the herd continues on its way.
-Meanwhile, hidden behind the tree line, the tyrannosaur stalks the herd, waiting for its chance.
-As it turns out, the tyrannosaur has two offspring of its own it needs to feed, and the three of them settle in to watch the herd go by.
+Meanwhile, hidden behind the tree line, the Tyrannosaurus stalks the herd, waiting for its chance.
+As it turns out, the tyrannosaurus has two offspring of its own it needs to feed, and the three of them settle in to watch the herd go by.

 The herd continues onwards, reaching a dry, dusty plain and squabbling amongst themselves.
-The tyrannosaur, still following them, catches a mouse to feed to its young off in the distance.
+The Tyrannosaurus, still following them, catches a mouse to feed to its young off in the distance.

-Chapter Two sees the herd enter a large canyon, only to find the oasis there almost completely dried up, with the only animals nearby being a large group of crocodiles.
+Chapter Two sees the herd enter a large canyon, only to find the oasis there almost completely dried up, with the only animals nearby being a large group of Crocodiles.
 The crocodiles are starving and in no mood to share their water, and launch attacks on dinosaurs which try to come and drink.
 After several failed attempts they managed to bring down a sauropod.